What is CBD - Beginner's Guide

-CBD has been demonstrated to have antiepileptic effects since the late 1970s.
+CBD has been demonstrated to have antiepileptic and insomniac effects since the late 1970s.
 Unfortunately, after changes to the legal status of Marijuana in the United States this research soon came to an end.

 It wasn’t until the mid-2000s, around the time of Charlotte Figi’s case that research began to pick up again.

 A study conducted out of Israel in 2016 reported significant improvements in the number of seizures in children suffering from epilepsy just like Charlotte .
 Other studies just like this have begun popping up around the world.
 Charlotte’s Web, a low THC, high CBD strain, was named after her.